Galeria-Kaufhof/galeria-kaufhof.github.io/_posts/2015-02-03-json-formatted-logging-with-play.md

 source location information in error log events.
 Not good.

-# -Play!- Logging with Markers - 2^nd Try
+# Logging with Markers - without Play

 An alternative to augmenting Play's logger is to use a logging library that properly implements the Marker-variants of the log methods.